martin-mazzini/kafka-visualizer/README.md

 <img width="629" alt="producing_without_keys" src="https://user-images.githubusercontent.com/25701657/187058201-8ffbe569-85d5-427f-9fd4-3cc85ce13b81.png">

 Kafka doesn´t guarantee order across partitions.
 It only guarantees that within a particular partition, messages are going to be processed in the order they were sent.
 This means that all messages of a given key are going to be consumed in order because they are all going to a single partition (and can´t be consumed by more than one consumer, as explained in the Consumer groups section).
 This is an important feature of Kafka.
 A real-world example would be processing GPS data of vehicle location.
-In that scenario, we could imagine that receiving each car´s data in order would be useful (to track the car´s position on a map, for example), but we wouldn´t need global ordering of all the car´s positions.
+In that scenario, we could imagine that receiving each car´s data in order would be useful (to track the car´s position on a map, for example), but we wouldn´t need global ordering of all the cars positions.
 In that case, we could send the GPS coordinates with a car ID as the key.

 # Application